Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/README.md

 ## <a name='chestXrayDiagnosis'></a>Chest X-ray diagnosis for COVID-19

-  This app develops a chest X-ray model to understand and identify the covid infection from X-ray images.
+  This app develops a chest X-ray model to identify the covid infection from X-ray images.

-  This would give physicians an edge and allow them to act with more confidence while they wait for the analysis of a radiologist by having a digital second opinion to confirm their assessment of a patient's condition.

  ### <a name='Dataset'></a>*Dataset*
-The dataset involved here is publicly avaiable at
+The dataset involved here is built from publicly available data sources at
 * [ieee8023-covid-chestxray-dataset](https://github.com/ieee8023/covid-chestxray-dataset)
 * [agchung-figure1-covid-chestxray-dataset](https://github.com/agchung/Figure1-COVID-chestxray-dataset)
 * [agchung-actualmed-covid-chestxray-dataset](https://github.com/agchung/Actualmed-COVID-chestxray-dataset)